Case study

 Shoelace originally launched as a SaaS product in the performance marketing space.
 When Vishaal joined, the company had just raised a seed round and was doing four figures in revenue.

-Vishaal was the first employee overall and the first engineering hire, operating as a generalist with a mandate to do whatever was necessary to make the business viable.
+Vishaal was the first employee overall and the first engineering hire, operating as a generalist with a mandate to solve the operational problems that were getting in the way of delivery.

 Where work was breaking